 Predawn leaf water potentials (ΨL-PD) were measured monthly prior to the drought and every one to two weeks during the drought treatment.
 Three leaves were measured per tree on each date using a Scholander-type pressure chamber (1505D-EXP; PMS Instrument Company, OR, USA).
 Leaves were placed in sealed and humidified plastic bags, placed in a dark cool box, and measured within one hour of collection in a nearby laboratory.

 Soil volumetric water content was measured by three sensors in each chamber (CS650 time-domain reflectometers; Campbell Scientific, Logan, UT, USA).
 Sensors were installed horizontally at three depths: in the surface soil (10-cm-depth), at 30-cm-depth, and just above the hard layer of cemented manganese (~100-cm-depth).
 Soil temperature was measured with thermocouples at 5, 20, and 50-cm within the center of each chamber.
-A single neutron probe per chamber (503DR, Hydroprobe, Instrotek, NC, USA) was used to measure soil water content to a depth of 425 cm (at 25 or 50 cm steps) approximately every two weeks (Duursma et al., 2011).
+A single neutron probe tube per chamber (503DR, Hydroprobe, Instrotek, NC, USA) was used to measure soil water content to a depth of 425 cm (at 25 or 50 cm steps) approximately every two weeks (Duursma et al., 2011).
 Note that high neutron probe counts in deep soil (150-400 cm depth) partially reflect a change in soil texture towards a higher clay content.

 Whole tree crown flux measurements